uiuc-hpc/hpx/docs/joss_paper/paper.md

-**Local Control Objects (synchronization support facilities)** HPX has support for many of the C++20 primitives, such as `hpx::latch`, `hpx::barrier`, and `hpx::counting_semaphore` to synchronize the execution of different threads allowing to overlap computation and communication.
+**Local Control Objects (synchronization support facilities)** HPX has support for many of the C++20 primitives, such as `hpx::latch`, `hpx::barrier`, and `hpx::counting_semaphore` to synchronize the execution of different threads allowing overlapping computation and communication.
 These facilities fully conform to the C++20 standard [@standard2020programming].
   For asynchronous computing HPX provides `hpx::async` and `hpx::future`, see the second example in the next section.